As an Amazon Associate, I earn from qualifying purchases.

 This product, however, does not address the odour at its source but instead secretes fragrance to cover up rather than to odour neutralise.

-If at all possible, try to airdry your garments after they’ve been dry-cleaned, particularly if you find that they still smell a bit.
-This regular airdrying will help prevent odours from building up over time.
+After being dry-cleaned, try to air-dry your garments if possible, especially if they still have a lingering smell.
+This regular airdrying will help prevent odors from building up over time.

 Today, there are even alternatives to dry cleaning that involve wet cleaning, such as odour-free, environmentally friendly CO2 cleaning, but some fabrics can’t be treated by either wet cleaning or dry cleaning, so double-check before dropping off your Dryel package.

 In case you’ve never set foot in it, the essential oils aren’t going to address the problems of this place, like the (literally) chemical smell of dry cleaning that is not going to subside from a spritz bottle of rose oil.
-Use scientific, evidence-based odour control techniques to get the job done.
+Get the job done by using scientific, evidence-based odour control techniques.

 Generally speaking, humidity will increase the persistence of odour in clothes, making them smell stronger upon leaving the dry-cleaning shop.
 Storage and ventilation in a damp environment will be especially crucial to avoid the accumulation of odours.